abb-motors-and-generators/smart-sensor-api-client/use_cases/use_case_4_latest_asset_measurements.md

-# Use Case 1: Show all asset information
+# Use Case 4: Show latest measurements from all assets

 This code show the information of all the assets belonging to the user's current organization.